hschneider/neutralino-ext-rust/README.md

 For details how to start a long-running background task in Rust and how to poll its progress, see the comments in `extensions/rust/main.rs`and `resources/js/main.js`.

-At first, Rust sends a **startPolling-event** to the frontend.
+At first, Rust sends a **startPolling-message** to the frontend.
+As a result, the frontend sends a **poll-message** every 500ms.

-All progress-messages are stored in a queue.
+All progress-messages of the long-running task are stored in a queue.
-Finally last queued message sends the **stopPolling-event**:
+Before the task eneds, it pushes a **stopPolling-message** to the queue:

 ```mermaid
 graph LR;